 - 2017 to be the first year when voice ordering will be a significant channel for consumers, asking Santa for gifts on their Amazon Echos

 - £20bn of online sales to span the whole of November, overtaking traditional December sales

-London, Monday 9th October, 2017: As Black Friday shopping fever hurtles round the corner, global ecommerce consultancy Salmon predicts the first £10bn mobile month spanning the whole new ‘peak’ of November.
+London, Monday 9th October, 2017: As Black Friday shopping fever hurtles round the corner, global ecommerce consultancy Salmon, a Wunderman Commerce Company, predicts the first £10bn mobile month spanning the whole new ‘peak’ of November.
 They also foresee the rise of voice ordering at Christmas, spelling the beginning of the end of the Christmas letter to Santa.

 Combined with Salmon’s own data from last year showing that the majority of online orders were made through mobile on Black Friday (51%), along with statistics from IMRG and anticipating that online sales will increase at the same rate from 2016, £10bn is likely to be spent through mobile in November.

 Salmon, who in 2015 correctly predicted the first £1 billion online Black Friday, already anticipates £20 billion to be spent online in total in November.
 This would pave the way for a new kind of sales month in the form of a ‘Black November’, overtaking December as the biggest shopping month of the year.
 As shoppers become savvier with when, how and where they purchase, retailers will need to be equipped to cope with the rise in consumers using their mobile devices to browse and buy products as shopping becomes increasingly on-the-go.

 As research shows 45% of consumers already use or plan to soon use digital assistants – and with 20% of all searches now made through voice – Salmon advises retailers to consider voice ordering in its peak operations strategy to cope with the increase in voice demand over the Christmas shopping period as children look set to turn to their Google Home or Amazon Echo for their Christmas lists.